MoT: Modularization-of-Thought Prompting for Effective Code Generation: Approach

 \subsection{Overall Algorithm}

-The MoT algorithm (as shown in Algorithm 1) constructs a hierarchical MLR graph to guide code generation, ensuring logical consistency and correctness.
-The algorithm consists of two main phases: MLR Graph Generation and Code Generation, leveraging the hierarchical structure to generate code progressively.
+The MoT algorithm (Algorithm \ref{alg:mot}) constructs a hierarchical MLR graph to guide code generation, ensuring logical consistency and correctness.
+Although we use the term “MLR graph”, in our prompt it is a hierarchical framework with only parent–child decomposition edges (i.e., a 3-level DAG without same-level links).
+This structure justifies the nested traversal in Algorithm \ref{alg:mot}.
+MoT consists of two phases.

-In the MLR Graph Generation phase, the algorithm first parses the task description \( T \) and extracts key elements, including the task goal \( G_T \), input-output specifications \( I_T \), and constraints \( C_T \), which serve as the foundation for structured task decomposition.
-Next, it initializes an MLR graph \( MLRG \) to store the hierarchical task structure.
-Tasks are divided into three types of nodes: High-level task nodes \( N_T \), Intermediate-level task nodes \( N_M \), and Detailed-level task nodes \( N_B \).
-Each node embeds the MoT reasoning chain to ensure logical consistency.

-In the Code Generation phase, the algorithm follows the MLR graph to generate code.
-First, it initializes the code storage structure \( C \).
-Then, starting from the high-level task \( N_T \), it sequentially processes intermediate-level tasks \( N_M \) and detailed-level tasks \( N_B \), generating code fragments in a structured manner.
-The generated code follows the MLR graph structure, ensuring logical consistency.
-Finally, \textit{finalize\_code(C)} integrates all generated code snippets into a complete output \( C_f \).
+\textit{\textbf{In Phase I (MLR Graph Generation)}}, the model parses the task description $T$ and extracts key task elements, including goal $G_T$, I/O specification $I_T$, and constraints $C_T$.
+It then constructs the MLR graph level by level: High-level nodes $N_T$ capture the main sub-tasks, Intermediate-level nodes $N_M$ refine each high-level sub-task into implementable steps, and Detailed-level nodes $N_B$ specify local operations and boundary handling.
+To reduce ambiguity, each node is associated with a reasoning process (task purpose, decision rationale, execution strategy).
+For simple nodes, we allow a compressed reasoning process to avoid over-modularization.

+\textit{\textbf{In Phase II (Code Generation)}}, MoT first generates a code framework from the high-level nodes, including function names, signatures, and interfaces, which enforces alignment between plan nodes and code units.
+It then fills in the implementation by generating code snippets for detailed nodes and attaching them to the corresponding code unit.
+Finally, \textsc{FinalizeCode} integrates all code units into the complete output $C_f$.

+\textit{Implementation note.} Algorithm \ref{alg:mot} expands the MLR graph in a depth-first manner (finish all children before moving to the next sibling).
+We choose depth-first expansion to preserve local context and reduce reasoning drift along a sub-task chain.
+The exact prompts for our method are included in our released artifact.